Mark Budz

-Mark Budz (born November 1, 1960, Cherry Hill, New Jersey) is an American science fiction writer.
+Mark Budz (born November 1, 1960, in Cherry Hill, New Jersey) is an American science fiction writer.
 Although he began by writing short stories, his novels such as Clade and Crache have been nominated for major awards.

 Personal life

 Budz was born on November 1, 1960, in Cherry Hill, New Jersey into a family that traveled prodigiously because his father worked for the National Park Service, living in Arizona, California, and Colorado.
-In 1982, Budz graduated from the University of Colorado at Boulder with a bachelor's degree in architectural engineering.
+In 1982, Budz graduated from the University of Colorado Boulder with a bachelor's degree in architectural engineering.
 After graduating, he worked at several different jobs, including as a sales at manufacturer's representative for ITT Bell & Gossett, in retail sales, as a publisher's reader for a small press, and technical support.
 Currently, Budz is a technical writer for a software company near Silicon Valley.

 In the late 1980s, Budz moved to Eugene, Oregon, to attempt to become a full-time writer, beginning with short stories.
 Although becoming a short story writer did not work out, he decided to become a novel writer, which began with his first novel Clade in 2003.
 In subsequent years, he published other novels such as Crache and Idolon.

 In 1991, he met his future wife, Marina Fitch, and in 1992 they moved to Watsonville, California.